Upcoming Section Camps

 Click HERE to access morning meeting Ski Camp Documents

-Tonquin Family Hike - August 22 to 28 2020
+Tonquin Family Hike - delayed to 2022

 We will be staying at Tonquin Valley Adventures lodge located on the east side of Amethyst Lake.
 The Lodge is about 25 km southwest of Jasper at an elevation of 2,000 meters.
 The area is viewed by many as one of the nicest alpine valleys in the Canadian Rockies.
 Planned day hikes include Majestic ridge with the toe located 4.4 km from lodge (from toe a scenic gentle ridge with a 400 meter gain over 5 km) and the Clitheroe Basin alpine meadow (we leave the trees at kp 1.8; total loop length 10 km with vertical gain of 400 meters).

 The sleeping cabins are separate buildings of different sizes, varying from 2 to 6 people.
 They are propane heated.
 The main cabin has a kitchen with a separate dining sitting area.
 The cooking stove is propane and heating by wood.
 No internet facilities.
 There are separate sauna and shower buildings.

 The camp will run September 12th to 17th 2021.
 The cost will be about $460 per person.
 The section’s payment to the lodge is non-refundable so any funds you have paid may be non-refundable.
 Participants need to be fully vaccinated.